-“Portfolio management – that’s something only big firms do, isn’t it?”
+“Portfolio management in small companies– that’s something only big firms do, isn’t it?”

 Not at all!
 Even small businesses can benefit from taking a portfolio management approach to managing their projects.
 In fact, you could argue that portfolio management is even more important in smaller companies.
 In these businesses, taking a risk on the wrong project or delivering late on a big contract could put jobs at stake, or worse, affect the profitability of the company overall.

-Portfolio management is something that businesses of all sizes benefit from.
-In this article we’ll explain what it is, how it can support your teams on the ground delivering projects and what the function might look like in a small company.
+Portfolio management in small companies is something that all businesses can benefit from.
+In this article we’ll explain what it is, how it can support your teams on the ground delivering projects and what the function might look like for portfolio management in small companies.

 What is Portfolio Management?

 Portfolio management is the discipline of taking a holistic look at all your company’s projects and making the right decisions for the business.

 The Portfolio team (this could be a single person) gets involved in the project life cycle from the moment the idea is put forward.
 They support the production of the business case and analyze how this new initiative would fit with and impact existing work.
 They help the decision-makers draw the conclusions that make the most sense for the business, looking at current and future resource levels, investment, project risk across all the current projects and more.